agduan/HackMIT-2025/README.md

   - Speaking pace (WPM analysis)
   - Filler word detection and percentage
   - Pause analysis
-  - Sentiment analysis
+  - Readability analysis
   - Eye contact tracking and percentage
   - Posture analysis and body language
+- **Visual Feedback**: Uses MediaPipe to analyze face and pose detection, and hand tracking
-- **Visual Feedback**: Beautiful, intuitive UI with color-coded metrics
+- **Intuitive UI**: Beautiful, intuitive UI with color-coded metrics
-- **Follow-up Questions**: AI-generated questions based on your presentation content
+- **Follow-up Questions**: Uses OpenAI API for specific and thorough questions based on your presentation content
-- **Final Analysis**: Complete report at the end of your presentation
+- **Final Analysis**: Complete report at the end of your presentation, including AI-generated feedback

 ## Quick Start